Chin theater: 2024

 On 12 January 2024, the junta base at Taingen was attacked by the CNA, Civic Defense Militia, and the CDF.
 The base was being defended by 12 soldiers and 18 police officers.
 Fighting lasted for five days until 16 January, and involved junta forces shelling and using airstrikes against the attacking EAOs from their position in Kalay.
-The EAOs however killed majority of the junta forces using drone bombs.
+The EAOs, however, killed the majority of the junta forces using drone bombs.
 According to Salai Lian Bawi, spokesman of the Chin National Front, the joint Chin force had repeatedly phoned the junta forces to surrender, however they refused and all died.
 Casualties on the Chin's side were a total of eight - one for the CNA, and seven for the CDF.
 The joint force also suffered the loss of four drones, each worth around 90 million kyat.

 After launching an offensive on the town in December 2023, the Chin Brotherhood Alliance (CBA), with aid from other Chin groups and the Arakan Army, captured the strategic town of Kyindwe in southern Chin State on 2 May.
 On 16 May, several Chin resistance groups, including the CBA member Zoland Defense Force, launched an offensive to capture Tonzang from the junta and its allied Zomi Revolutionary Army.
 By 20 May, Chin resistance captured most of Tonzang and neighboring Cikha from the junta.
 The next day, Chin resistance captured all of Tonzang and began pursuing retreating junta soldiers.
 On 27 May, the Chin Brotherhood Alliance launched an offensive to capture neighboring Tedim, capturing a junta base the following day.
 On 30 May, CDF-Matupi captured the township's district administrative office on the Matupi-Hakha road.

 On 31 May, the Daai Local Council announced that local defense forces in Kanpetlet, Matupi, Mindat, and Paletwa Township's had agreed to form the Chinland Defence Force – Daai.
 The council also stated that the 4 townships would be united into 1 administrative area under its governance, and that a constitution for the Daai Chin would be written.

-In May 2024, hostilities erupted between the Zomi Revolutionary army and Chin National Army in Tedim Township, Chin State, leading to significant concerns within the community.
+In May 2024, hostilities erupted between the Zomi Revolutionary Army and Chin National Army in Tedim Township, Chin State, leading to significant concerns within the community.
 Recognizing the detrimental impact of such conflicts on the broader resistance movement, ZORO intervened to broker peace.
 By late May, Zo Reunification Organization (ZORO) had successfully initiated reconciliation efforts between the ZRA's Eastern Command and the CNA, aiming to establish a ceasefire and promote unity among the Zo people.